SpaceX Crew Dragon launches in historic first crewed flight

 Currently US NASA astronauts travelling to the ISS launch aboard the Russian Soyuz spacecraft and rocket as part of a co-partnership with the Russian space agency Roscosmos.

-What will the Crew Dragon launch involve?
+What did the Crew Dragon launch involve?

-Once the mission is complete, Crew Dragon will then undock with Behken and Hurley on board, and the journey back to Earth will begin.
-The spacecraft will re-enter Earth’s atmosphere and splash down in the Atlantic Ocean near Florida, where the astronauts will be picked up by a recovery vessel.
+When the mission is complete, Crew Dragon will then undock with Behken and Hurley on board, and the journey back to Earth will begin.
+The spacecraft will re-enter Earth's atmosphere and splash down in the Atlantic Ocean near Florida, where the astronauts will be picked up by a recovery vessel.

 If all goes to plan, NASA will certify Crew Dragon for future missions to the space station.

 What is NASA's Commercial Crew Program?

 NASA’s Space Shuttle programme was cancelled in 2011, leaving it reliant on Russian Soyuz rockets and capsules to get astronauts to and from the International Space Station (ISS).